How Are You? Good vs. Well

 Whatever your achievement was, I’m sure someone told you that you were fantastic.
 They showered you with all kinds of praise telling you that you did good.

-Responding with “well” to that question means that you aren’t sick.
-“Good” means you’re in a general state of cheer and life is full of puppies and rainbows.
+Responding with “well” means that you aren’t sick.
+“Good,” on the other hand, means you’re in good cheer and life is full of puppies and rainbows.

 When “Good” Is Not Good

 However, using “good” in conjunction with an action verb is wrong.
 Always.

 Well is an adverb.
 You use it to describe actions.
 Good, on the other hand, is an adjective.
 You use “good” when describing nouns (“good puppy!”).

 You did not write good, play good, or dance good.
 You did all those things well.

 You can be good.
 You can do good, but only in the sense that you are doing charitable acts.